Letztes Update: 24. Januar 2026

 Antwort der Redaktion

-Linux server distributions, often called "distros," are different versions of the Linux operating system, each tailored for specific needs.
-As a beginner, you'll want a distro that is user-friendly, well-documented, and has a supportive community.
+Linux server distributions, often referred to as "distros," are versions of the Linux operating system tailored for different purposes.
+They come with various software packages and configurations.
+As a beginner, it's crucial to choose a distro that is user-friendly and well-supported by the community.

 Last updated 3 mins ago